BeverlyAb/Data_Acquisition/README.md

 * RC Decay Response
 * Sumo Bot

-*Please use my work merely as a reference, but refrain from copying the code as these are assignments and projects from my university's courses*
+*Feel free to use my work as a reference, but please refrain from copying code to serve as assignments in computer science related courses.*